getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

 which opens up your default browser and points it to the IP.

 So there we go!
-In the next tutorial, we'll be covering how to set up more complex container relationships, such as an nginx frontend and a database container.
+In the next tutorial, we'll be covering how to set up more complex container relationships, such as an nginx frontend.